In the same way that Jesus reached out to and welcomed all people, our faith community is called to be open and inclusive.

 If you have experienced any previous barriers to your participation in Church life,

-please contact us so we can discuss ways that we can “open the doors” to you at Ralph Connor!!
+please contact us so we can discuss ways that we can “open the doors” at Ralph Connor!!